raoul-van-rueschen-14-fhb/ahkneemay/README.md

 npm install
 ```

-Since this application relies on AWS, you'll have to provide your credentials as _aws.json_.
-You can find an example in the _config_ folder.
+Since this application relies on AWS, you'll have to provide your credentials in _aws.json_.
+There's an example in the _config_ folder.
 You may then start the server with:

 ```javascript
 node index.js